 What types of bankruptcy cases does your firm deal with?

 Our firm routinely files cases under Chapter 13 (individual reorganization) and Chapter 7 (individual and business liquidation) of the United States Bankruptcy Code.
-With Chapter 10 (small business reorganization) starting as new law in February of 2020, we are excited to explore this new tool in putting small businesses back on tract to profitability.
+We also file cases under Small Business Chapter 11 under Subchapter V (small business reorganization) to help put small businesses back on track to profitability as of February of 2020.
 We also handle matters under Chapter 11 which concern businesses and sometimes debtors with debt loads too high to file under Chapter 13.

 Why should I choose Daniel C. Jenkins for my case?

 Read our reviews and you will see the personal attention our firm applies to your individual case.
 Beyond individualized attention, we apply many years of specialized bankruptcy law experience.
 When you are our client, you are in direct contact with our staff and your attorney nearly 24-hours a day.
 We do return your emails and we do answer your calls.